ypyp-pprn-mnmn/ff3_hack/docs/$3e,3f_field_and_common_logics.md

 +	u8 $83: region boundary in pixels, bottom, exclusive.
 +	u8 $84: show/hide flag
 ## notes:
-region_type 7 seems to be INVALID.
+-	"サロニア その1" is convenient location to test this function as there are various object and floor levels
-Static data referred to by this function consists of
+-	region_type 7 (i.e., 8th entry) seems to be INVALID.
-4 parallel arrays, of which has 7 entries in each.
+	Static data referred to by this function consists of 4 parallel arrays, of which has only 7 entries in each.
 ## code:
 ```js
 {